 Standard 2: Presence of Instructional Objectives

-It is very important that the course should state its instructional objectives.
+It is very important that the course should state its learning objectives.
 There is a lot of difference between the course purpose and instructional objectives.
 Instructional objectives should be performance-based.
-They should be clearly stated, and they should describe specific, measurable and observable skills or knowledge, the learner will acquire in each unit, module or lesson of the course.
+They should be clearly stated, and describe specific, measurable, and observable skills or knowledge the learner will acquire in each unit, module, or lesson of the course.

 Standard 4: Presentation, Demonstration, Facilitation of Learning

 This standard says the eLearning course developers should use two or more instructional strategies to enrich online learning, support the objectives, and provide new information to the learner.
 This helps the learner internalize, synthesize, and apply new information.
 This standard emphasizes how the content (what the learner needs to learn) should be presented and demonstrated.

 Now, how is the learning facilitated?
 Usually, it is facilitated through several things.
 It can be a tip at the bottom, it can be feedback to a formative assessment, it can be a resource, or additional information displayed when a hotspot is clicked.

 The most important points are: